 - Do not touch your piercing with dirty hands.
 The only time that you should touch your piercing is with freshly washed hands during cleaning or when tightening the balls.
 With any threaded jewelry (straight, curved or circular barbells), you should tighten both balls daily. “righty-tighty, lefty-loosey”

 - Do not move the jewelry.
 There is no need to move or rotate your jewelry, this can cause irritation and may damage healing tissue.
-The jewelry we pierce with is the finest on the market, it is very bio-compatable and will not stick to your body.
+The jewelry we pierce with is the finest on the market, it is very bio-compatible and will not stick to your body.
 Our steel is ASTM F-138 implant certified, Titanium is ASTM F-136 implant certified.
 Our gold is solid 14k or solid 18k.
 Our white gold is nickel free.
 We don’t pierce with anything plated.

 - Do not wear constrictive clothing.
 Tight clothing can move the jewelry away from where it usually rests, causing irritation and discomfort.
 Avoid sleeping on your stomach with navel or nipple piercings.